fhildeb/lukso-node-guide/docs/guides/maintenance/gas-price-configuration.md

 **3. Restart the Node**: _Restart the execution and consensus services._

-</TabItem> <TabItem value="flag" label="Flag Custumization">
+</TabItem> <TabItem value="flag" label="Flag Customization">

-**2. Custom Restarte**: Restart the Geth service and attach a customization flag for your gasprice setting.
+**2. Custom Restart**: Restart the Geth service and attach a customization flag for your gasprice setting.

 ```sh
   --miner.gasprice 1000000